farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

    foo = 2
    foo**2

-We can even plot from python, using the savefig decorator, as well as, suppress output with a semicolon
+We can even plot from python, using the ``@savefig`` decorator, as well as suppress output with a semicolon.:

 .. ipython:: python

    @savefig plot_simple_python.png width=4in
    plot([1,2,3]);

-For more information on @savefig decorator, please refer to the end of this page in Pseudo-Decorators section.
+For more information on ``@savefig`` decorator, please refer to the end of this page in Pseudo-Decorators section.

+.. wth guys this is the 3rd time that sentence is in this doc

-Similarly, std err is inserted
+Similarly, :data:`sys.stderr` is inserted.:

 .. ipython:: python
    :okexcept: